According to the U.S. Bureau of Labor Statistics (BLS), the demand for CNMs as well as other APRNs is expected to increase by 45% through 2029.

 Midwifery combines evidence-based practice with woman-centered care.
 “Midwives offer holistic care that includes not just the woman but her partner and family.
 Midwives look at the entire picture of the person’s life when helping care for them,” says Amber Wilson, CNM, DNP, host of the “Journey to Midwifery“ podcast.

-However, there are several educational paths that lead to different midwife credentials, which can make becoming a midwife seem confusing.
-Following these 10 tips can help you get started on the right track.
+There are several educational paths that lead to different midwifery credentials, which can make becoming a midwife seem confusing.
+For example, do you want to become a certified nurse midwife or just a certified midwife?
+Following these ten tips can help you find answers and get started on the right track.

 Can you imagine yourself guiding a first-time mother through her labor and delivery experience?
 Do you get excited at the thought of listening to a fetal heart rate monitor, measuring prenatal growth signs, and talking with moms and dads about the transition into parenthood?
 Are you the kind of person who can handle being on call evenings, weekends, and holidays?